It was a Sunday.

 Yep.
 He hated it.

 Turns out, he was a developer.
-And, according to him, the whole concept of a visual page editor was… stupid!
+And, according to him, the whole concept of a WordPress page builder was… stupid!

 Truth is, I’m no techie.
 And I’m certainly no developer.
-So while I understand the benefits of coding everything yourself, I can’t help but like the idea of a visual page builder.
+So while I understand the benefits of coding everything yourself, I can’t help but like the idea of a WordPress page builder.